parkerproject/Payouts-NodeJS-SDK/README.md

-# PayPal Payouts API SDK for NodeJS
+# Unofficial PayPal Payouts API SDK for NodeJS

-__Welcome to PayPal NodeJS SDK__.
-This repository contains PayPal's NodeJS SDK and samples for [v1/payments/payouts](https://developer.paypal.com/docs/api/payments.payouts-batch/v1/) APIs.

-This is a part of the next major PayPal SDK.
-It includes a simplified interface to only provide simple model objects and blueprints for HTTP calls.
-This repo currently contains functionality for PayPal Payouts APIs which includes [Payouts](https://developer.paypal.com/docs/api/payments.payouts-batch/v1/).
+Forked from the official SDK.

 Please refer to the [PayPal Payouts Integration Guide](https://developer.paypal.com/docs/payouts/) for more information.
 Also refer to [Setup your SDK](https://developer.paypal.com/docs/payouts/reference/setup-sdk) for additional information about setting up the SDK's.

-## Usage
-### Binaries

-It is not mandatory to fork this repository for using the PayPal SDK.
-You can refer [PayPal Payouts SDK](https://developer.paypal.com/docs/payouts/reference/setup-sdk/#install-the-sdk) for configuring and working with SDK without forking this code.

-For contributing or referring the samples, You can fork/refer this repository.

 ## Examples
 ### Creating a Payouts